bearyinnovative/bearychat.py/README.rst

         def get_message(self, block=False, timeout=None):
             """Removes and returns a RTMMessage from self._inbox

+            Args:
+                block(bool): if True block until a RTMMessage is available, else it will return None when self._inbox is empty timeout(int): it blocks at most timeout seconds

             Returns:
                 RTMMessage if self._inbox is not empty, else None

-            :param block: if True block until a RTMMessage is available, else it will return None when self._inbox is empty
-            :param timeout: it blocks at most timeout seconds

             """
             try:
                 message = self._inbox.get(block=block, timeout=timeout)